cewing/training.python_web/html/_sources/outline.txt

 ----------------------------

 During this session, we will continue our exploration of Django, and of pair programming.
-Students will once again pair up and work together to implement one or more feature extending the basic Django app we created previously.
+Students will pair up and work together to implement one or more feature extending the basic Django app we created previously.

 Finally, we'll discuss some of the strengths and weaknesses of Django.
 What makes it a good choice for some projects but not for others.

-`Lecture Slides <presentations/session08.html>`_
+Preparation for Session 10
+**************************

+In preparation for session 10, you'll need to sign up for an account with Amazon Web Services.

 Session 10 - Deploying Django
 -----------------------------

+During this session, we will deploy our Django application to Amazon Web Services.
+To do so, we'll use a popular Python-based configuration management tool, Ansible.